anna-ssg/anna/site/content/posts/building_anna.md

 - feat: ogp tags and atom feed by @polarhive in #33
 - feat: bootstrap site and import stylesheets by @polarhive in #73

-Adhesh:

-- feat: cobra (cli), yaml rewrite for baseURL by @DedLad in #2
-- feat: profiling (--prof) by @DedLad in #44
-- feat: live-reload and file watch by @DedLad #27

-Anirudh:

-- Tags
- - Organizing posts into collections based on tags
- - Reverse search for posts of a certain category

 Aditya:

-- fix: enable unsafeHTML by @bwaklog in #45
 - feat: implement drafts by @bwaklog in #9
 - feat: chronological feed, js plugins (eg: light.js, prism.js) by @bwaklog in #32
-- feat: json generator implementation along with a site wide search bar by @bwaklog in #70

 ---

 ## Feedback? / Learnings

-We are at week: 3/6 and have a lot of things in store and bugs to squash!
+We are at week: 4/6 and have a lot of things in store and bugs to squash!

 > Feel free to ask any questions / send feature requests you'd like to see?

 This blog post misses out of many not-so well documented features and learnings that we got during midnight calls and the patches we kept sending each other fixing trivial but interesting issues.
 Have a look at our [GitHub](https://github.com/acmpesuecc/anna/issues), for more

 ---

 Today [anna](https://github.com/acmpesuecc/anna/releases/latest) is tagged at v1.0.0 and we use it on our personal sites:
 [hegde.live](https://hegde.live) // [sudhir.live](https://sudhir.live) // [polarhive.net](https://polarhive.net)

 ---

 01100001 01101110 01101110 01100001